mtik00/storcli-check/README.md

 ## General Information
 The script is a relatively simple parser and reporter for the `storcli /cx show all` command.
-It checks to ensure that the controller's status is "optimal", all virtual drives are "optimal", and all physical drives are "online".
+It checks to ensure that the controller's status is "optimal", all virtual drives are "optimal", and all physical drives are "online" or "unconfigured good".

 ## The Report
 The report that is emailed contains some controller information, the list of